Pima County Sheriff's Department: Clarence Dupnik (1980–2015)

 Clarence Dupnik was the sheriff for over 35 years.
 A veteran of over 50 years in local law enforcement, he served as sheriff of Pima County from February 1980 till he retired in 2015; he was elected seven times.
 Dupnik saw the population of Pima County increase from 191,216 to about 1.5 million people.
-Below are Dupnik's accomplishments.
+Dupnik's accomplishments are: